 I’ve had a look at the May 14th release version of Community Technology Preview (CTP) of Microsoft’s Expression Web Designer (codename Quartz), one third of the Expression series also including Interactive Designer (codename Sparkle) and Graphic Designer (codename Acrylic).
 Unlike Interactive Designer that targets WinFX Runtime Components Beta 2, the Web Designer is ready to go straight from the box.

-At most offices today there is a never-ending assault of ambient sounds.
+At many offices today there is a never-ending assault of ambient sounds.
 Annoying cell phone signals, printers screaming in agony, people shouting across the hall, you name it.
-Some depends on the environment (such as heavy traffic outside), some on fellow colleagues (choosing loud nasty phone signals).
+Some depends on the environment (such as heavy traffic outside), some on fellow colleagues (choosing loud nasty phone signals or asking “did you get my email?”).
 How do people cope with it?

 ASP.NET web controls are usually littered in the markup in design time, but sometimes there is a need to dynamically add controls to an ASP.NET web page in runtime.
 Its quite easy to generate a server control from a string.